-This set of Biology Quiz for Schools focuses on “Human Health and Disease – Drugs and Alcohol Abuse-7”.
+This set of Class 12 Biology Chapter 8 Multiple Choice Questions & Answers (MCQs) focuses on “Human Health and Disease – Drugs and Alcohol Abuse-7”.

 1. Which of the following is the most commonly consumed and abused intoxicant?